HZRPScripts/AHK-BizLvL/README.md

 ### How-To

 1. Install AHK
-2. Download BizLvl.ahk and right click it -&gt; Run As Administrator
+2. Download bizlvl.ahk and right click it -&gt; Run As Administrator
 3. Press Alt+Y in game to activate and de-activate

 ### Stats